faketechlabsberlin/wt21-duaw/README.md

 - [Wireframes](https://miro.com/app/board/uXjVOZ1PSc0=/?invite_link_id=561063932185)
 - [User testing results](https://docs.google.com/document/d/17SyAGu8maZM9Z61j-m7nZV6bSLKWivODYx8zAYvIpk0/edit?usp=sharing)

+## Running the project locally

-## Running the project on localhost
+## Running the project locally

+DUAW is a React App and

 After clonning the repository, and having the complete project files saved in a folder on your computer, open the project folder with your desired editor.